krrrr38/play-autodoc/README.md

 1. Rebase your local changes against the master branch
 1. Run test suite with the `sbt test` command and confirm that it passes
 1. Create new Pull Request

+To check with `example` project...

+1. Change play-autodoc version in `project/Build.scala`
+1. `publishLocal`
+1. Change play-autodoc version in `example/project/plugins.sbt`
+1. run example project with sbt on `example` directory.

 ## Author